Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Supplementary Methods

 To generate samples without leveraging the branching structure, we simply generated each class separately from the branched model, without caching any intermediates.
 Note that this takes the same amount of time as a purely linear model (of identical capacity and architecture) without any branching structure.

-\subsection{Robustness of branch points}
+\textbf{Robustness of branch points}

-To quantify the robustness of branched diffusion models to the underlying branch points, we computed the branch points for MNIST (continuous-time, all 10 digits) 10 times, each time following the procedure in Section \ref{suppmeth:branchdefs}.
+To quantify the robustness of branched diffusion models to the underlying branch points, we computed the branch points for MNIST (continuous-time, all 10 digits) 10 times, each time following the procedure in Appendix \ref{branchdefs}.
 Variation in the branch points resulted from variation in the randomly sampled objects, and in the forward-diffusion process.
-For each set of branch definitions, we trained a branched diffusion model using the procedure above, but trained for 150 epochs each.
+For each set of branch definitions, we trained a branched diffusion model using the procedure above.
 We then computed FID using the same procedure as above for other MNIST models, and compared the values to the FIDs of the corresponding label-guided MNIST model.

 To quantify the similarity of the hierarchies, we computed the pairwise branch-score distance between all $\binom{10}{2}$ pairs of hierarchies discovered from our algorithm.
 We then generated 10 random hierarchies in a greedy fashion: start with all classes, and uniformly pick a random partition; uniformly pick a branch point $b_{t}$ between 0 and 1; recursively generate the two hierarchies below with a maximum time of $b_{t}$, until all class sets have been reduced to singletons.
 We used a Wilcoxon test to compare the distribution of branch-score distances between the hierarchies discovered by our proposed algorithm, and the distances between the random hierarchies.
-Branch-score distance was computed using PHYLIP \cite{phylip}.
+Branch-score distance was computed using PHYLIP \citep{phylip}.